gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 use HIDL language format defined a series standard fingerprint operation interfaces.
 And [biometricsfingerprint.cpp]({{site.url}}/daviddong.github.io/assets/docs/BiometricsFingerprint.cpp) class realized the ibiometricsfingerprint interface.

-We may notice that the IBiometricsFingerprint returns a service for caller, actually there is a  file in the HIDL sub-directory <br>
+We may notice that the IBiometricsFingerprint returns a service for caller, actually there is a  file in the HIDL sub-directory: <br>
-[android.hardware.biometrics.fingerprint@2.1-service.rc]({{site.url}}/daviddong.github.io/assets/docs/android.hardware.biometrics.fingerprint@2.1-service.rc), which will start fps_hal service.
+[android.hardware.biometrics.fingerprint@2.1-service.rc]({{site.url}}/daviddong.github.io/assets/docs/android.hardware.biometrics.fingerprint@2.1-service.rc), which will start fps_hal service.<br>
+**fingerprint@2.1-service.rc**
 ```shell
  service fps_hal /vendor/bin/hw/android.hardware.biometrics.fingerprint@2.1-service
     # "class hal" causes a race condition on some devices due to files created